ibm-cloud-docs/schematics/lamp-usecase.md

   ```
   {: pre}

-4. You can run `curl http://<PUBLIC_IP/index.php` after logging into the machine where you have deployed LAMP.
-You can see a simple test page and a list of databases retrieved from the database server.
+4. You can run `curl http://<PUBLIC_IP/index.php` after logging in to the deployed machine.
+You can see a simple test page and a list of databases that are retrieved from the database server.

 ## Executing the playbook by using user interface
 {: #lamp-stack-executeui}

-After the pre-requisite is completed, follow these steps to complete the use case:
+After the prerequisite is completed, follow these steps to complete the use case:

-1. Use the GitHub repository, [Ansible playbook for the LAMP stack components](https://github.com/Cloud-Schematics/lamp-simple), and view the `YAML` file.
-For more information, about playbook creation refer to [create playbook](/docs/schematics?topic=schematics-create-playbooks).
+1. Use the GitHub repository, [Ansible playbook for the LAMP stack components](https://github.com/Cloud-Schematics/lamp-simple), and view the `YAML` file, for more information, about playbook creation, see  [create playbook](/docs/schematics?topic=schematics-create-playbooks).

 2. Ensure the {{site.data.keyword.containerlong_notm}} instance is in running state.
 For more information,  about creating VPC cluster, see [Creating a VPC Generation 2 compute cluster](/docs/containers?topic=containers-getting-started#vpc-gen2-gs).